Skip to main content

 We live in a world where the potential for connectedness and mutual understanding is unprecedented.
 Yet, suspicion and fear of "the other" dominate the headlines, and the number of forced displacements around the world continues to climb.
 How are we as the Church— the body of Christ—to respond?

-The CRCNA Social Justice team, the Christian Reformed Centre for Public Dialogue, and World Renew invite you and your congregation to recognize World Refugee Day throughout the month of June.
+The Thrive Justice team, the Christian Reformed Centre for Public Dialogue, and World Renew invite you and your congregation to recognize World Refugee Day throughout the month of June.
 It is our prayer that this toolkit furthers the already faithful work of the Christian Reformed Church in welcoming refugees– fellow image-bearers of Christ.
 Our churches and our faith are stronger because of this work.

 In this toolkit, you will find resources and ideas for celebrating World Refugee Day both as congregations and individuals.
 Whether you participate through worship, acts of advocacy, building community, or drawing on your own creative ideas, you can actively demonstrate that Christians across North America stand with refugees.